 The last step says to polish – but not until 24 hours after you have sealed the countertops.
 This is because the sealer needs that amount of time to cure.
 After the 24 hours are up the directions say to spray the countertops with the daily cleaner and wipe clean with a paper towel or a lint-free cloth.
 Then lastly, simply spray the polish on the countertop and buff with a dry paper towel or lint-free cloth.
 Then to wipe dry with a paper towel or lint-free cloth to finish.
 I’m getting the feeling that maybe I should be using a lint-free cloth🤷🏻♀️.
 Probably a good investment I’d say.
 Just a guess.

-Castle soap has saved me quite a bit of money over the years.
-I use it for just about everything in my home.
+Castile soap has saved me quite a bit of money over the years.
+I use it for just about everything in my farmhouse home.
 I started using it because I wanted to find easy and simple ways to start using more natural products in my home.
 It’s very affordable running under $5 a bottle – and get this… It’s concentrated too!
-A couple of teaspoons will get you far!
-I can’t tell you how many times I’ve been in a pinch and needed to do laundry but had run out of detergent. castle soap to the rescue!
+A couple of teaspoons of Castile soap will get you far!
+I can’t tell you how many times I’ve been in a pinch and needed to do laundry but had run out of detergent, and castile soap to the rescue!

 So If you’re looking for a way to introduce more natural products in your home without spending much money, this product is for you!
 I’ve written down my top 10 favorite ways to use castle soap in your home!

 Mix 2 teaspoons of castile soap with water and some drops of your favorite essential oil mixed in a spray bottle makes for a fantastic all-purpose cleaner.
 You can use it on your counters in your bathroom and kitchen, your sinks, stovetops, even your toilets.
 It’s the wonder spray!